Cooperation and competition in the collective drive by motor proteins: Mean active force, fluctuations, and self-load: Discussion

 The parameter values used in our numerical simulations correspond to the microtubule-kinesin systems.
 Thus our quantitative predictions are amenable to direct experimental measurements in such systems.
-However, the scheme presented here is generic and is equally applicable for other MP-filament systems, e.g., actin filament-myosins~\cite{Kron1986, Harada1990, Toyoshima1990}.
+However, the scheme presented here is generic and is equally applicable to other MP-filament systems, e.g., actin filament-myosins~\cite{Kron1986, Harada1990, Toyoshima1990}.
 Developing an effective active bath picture for the filament motion in MP assay is also relevant to the recent interest in tracer dynamics in active baths~\cite{Granek2021a, Ye2020}.
-As has been shown before, in experiments, the number of MPs can be precisely controlled~\cite{Derr2012, *Furuta2013}, thus allowing for testing the MP-number dependences predicted in our study.
+As has been shown before, in experiments, the number of MPs can be precisely controlled~\cite{Derr2012, Furuta2013}, thus allowing for testing the MP-number dependences predicted in our study.
+For example, in Ref.[\citenum{Lam2014}] kinesin surface density was varied between $90 \pm 40$ $\mu$m$^{-2}$ and $1600 \pm 580$ $\mu$m$^{-2}$.
+This range of surface density corresponds to a line density range of MPs from $9.5 \pm 6.3\,\mu$m$^{-1}$ to $40 \pm 24\, \mu$m$^{-1}$.
+The line density of MPs used in such experiments can be varied in the range of $3$ $\mu$m$^{-1}$~\cite{VanDelinder2019} to $120$ $\mu$m$^{-1}$~\cite{VanDelinder2016}.
+Note that we varied the line density in our numerical study between $0.5$ to $50\,\mu$m$^{-1}$.
 The amount of self-load generated in experiments can be determined from the knowledge of the unloaded self-propulsion of MPs.

 Moreover, our method can be utilized in coarse-grained theoretical studies of semiflexible bio-polymers in gliding assays~\cite{Shee2021, Gupta2019a}.
 The active bath mapping developed here can simplify numerical calculations by removing the requirement of simulating all the MPs and treating the filament as locally active driven by colored noise whose properties are determined by the MPs.
 This can allow a more detailed investigation of the impact of MP activity on bio-polymer assemblies.